arshyasharifian/Arshya-Sharifian/LA_Property_Investment/README.md

 the program will continue until you like property.

 Future considerations:
--I would like to incorporate a feature that will weigh the later decisions more heavily than the first.
+1. I would like to incorporate a feature that will weigh the later decisions more heavily than the first.
 In other words, I think the choices you make after viewing more properties is more valuable, educated than the decisions made earlier.
--Another great problem is comparing properties that aren't within a certain proximity to one another.
+2. Another great problem is comparing properties that aren't within a certain proximity to one another.
 I had to limit my data size to properties in one zip code, but I must think more deeply about how to compare properties across zip codes and other regions.
--With respect to supervised learning, there is a tradeoff between the speed and predictive powers of the program: the faster the program, the less predictive and accurate the recommendation.
+3. With respect to supervised learning, there is a tradeoff between the speed and predictive powers of the program: the faster the program, the less predictive and accurate the recommendation.
 I chose to make the testing only consist of a few properties to simply demonstrate the underlying logic and intent of the program.
 In the future I might expand the testing period.